weiserlab/ambuj/position.md

 * Wireless tesbeds, software defined radios
 * Language models, and other such buzzwords!

 We value curiosity, creativity, diligence, and a passion for engineering real-world systems.
+We enjoy working with highly ambitious students.

 ## Open Positions

-TBA
+1. Research Fellow (1X)

+We are seeking scholars who are approaching the end of their PhD studies or are in the initial phase of a postdoctoral fellowship at another institution.
+We welcome ambitious individuals willing to commit to a 12-18 month tenure with us, aiming for a future in academia or research labs.
+Ideal candidates will have demonstrated excellence through peer-reviewed publications and recognitions at leading research venues in our area of expertise (SIGCOMM, MobiCom, NSDI, IMWUT, SenSys, IPSN, HotMobile).

+1. Research Assistant (1X)

+We are seeking research assistants who are enthusiastic about working on low-power sensing problems using embedded platforms.
+Additionally, we are interested in hiring students who are keen on working with robots and language models.
+Our priority is scholars who aim to pursue PhD studies and view a Research Assistantship as an opportunity for exposure to high-quality research.

+1. PhD Students (2X)

+We are seeking two doctoral students with a general interest in designing sustainable wireless embedded systems.
+This involves the development of low-power systems for sensing, processing, and communication.
+Our interests span from designing tiny computers that can operate on energy harvested from the environment to large language models.
+The PhD positions are fully funded for four years, providing students with the discretion to determine the direction of their study.

+1. Visiting Interns (5X)

+We welcome ambitious students who would like to visit our group.
+We offer competetive stipend.
+We prioritize students looking to spend at least six months working with us and who are inclined towards pursuing research as one of their career paths.

 ----
-## How to apply?
+## Applying

-You should send an email indicating which project you are interested in, your CV, and any other document that you think will make your profile stand out.
-Please send these documents to: [ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg)
+Send an email with your CV, and any other document that you think will make your profile stand out.
+Please also send these documents to: [ambujv@nus.edu.sg](mailto:ambujv@nus.edu.sg)

 **PhD admission:** PhD admission process at SoC@NUS is centralised.
 Thus, please apply for PhD position by following the instructions at the folowing page: [NUS PhD Admission Process](https://www.comp.nus.edu.sg/programmes/pg/phdcs/), [Application page](https://www.comp.nus.edu.sg/programmes/pg/phdcs/application/)

 **Please note:** Even though GRE is part of the admission requirement.
 We may consider some applications despite not having a GRE score.
 Hence, please consider applying to the program even if you don't have a GRE score.

-### Please note the deadline for PhD application: 15th December 2023
+### Deadline for PhD application: 15th December 2023

 ----
-## Regarding Positions
+## Information

 **Research Assistant:** Individuals without a PhD degree are welcome to apply for these positions, typically holding a bachelor's or master's degree.
 These positions allow scholars to engage in quality research and ascertain whether they wish to pursue PhD studies with us.
 Primarily, these positions assess a student's suitability for a doctoral position.
 Consequently, we are exceedingly selective about these positions and prioritize candidates who demonstrate a strong interest in pursuing doctoral studies within our group.
 Typical salary: 5500 SGD/month